ramazancetinkaya/ramazancetinkaya/README.md

 ###

 <h3 align="center">Hi there!
-My name is Ramazan and I'm a Backend Web Developer with a passion for [PHP, SQL, HTML, CSS, Javascript].
+My name is Ramazan and I'm a Backend Web Developer with a passion for [PHP, SQL, Javascript].
 I am a highly motivated and dedicated individual with experience in [Web Development and Cyber Security].</h3>

 ###